-More than half are open to receiving targeted brand recommendations based on their behaviour, specifically after shopping in person (59%), on a search engine (55%) or on a website (55%).
+More than half are open to receiving targeted brand recommendations based on their behaviour, specifically after shopping on a search engine (57%), in person (55%) or on a website (52%).

 But it's not just about product recommendations.
-A third (33%) of Scandinavian shoppers want to see more personalised brand marketing campaigns.
+Over one in five (22%) German shoppers want to see more personalised brand marketing campaigns.
 Marketers must be prepared to not only build communications around products but also invest in aspirational brand content.